JamesWP/nomic/active_rules.md

 Each Voter has exactly one vote.
 The Speaker may not vote.

-##207 Mutable - How to vote

-Voters may vote either for or against any proposal within its prescribed voting period.
-In order to be legally cast, the vote must be received by the Speaker by the end of the prescribed voting period.
-The Speaker may not reveal any votes until the end of the prescribed voting period.
-Any Voter who does not legally vote within the prescribed voting period shall be deemed to have abstained.

 ##208 Mutable - Adopting proposals

 At the end of the prescribed voting period on a proposal, the